davpinto/fastknn/README.md

 -   `RANN` for fast nearest neighbors searching,
 -   `magrittr` to use the pipe operator `%>%`,
+-   `pbapply` to show a progress bar during cross-validation,
 -   `Metrics` to measure classification performance,
 -   `ggplot2` to plot classification decision boundaries,
 -   `viridis` for modern color palletes.